'China could convince Pak for dismantling terror safe havens'

 "Pakistan already has deep historical ties with China going back to many years and they have close military ties.

-The economic relationship is also growing due to China Pakistan Economic Corridor (CPEC)," the senior administration official said on condition of anonymity.
+The economic relationship is also growing with China Pakistan Economic Corridor (CPEC)," the senior administration official said on condition of anonymity.

 "But, China shares some of the concerns of the US about the terrorism problem.
 The US is seeking to work with other regional players and China would be one of the main ones to deal with this issue.
 It won't serve China's interests to have terrorist sanctuaries in Pakistan," the official said.